sameblac-oss/Project03-JuicyBreakout/README.md

 # Project03-JuicyBreakout

 # Project Name
-Context and date
+Project03-Juicy Breakout
+10/15/2025

 Description
+Take 2D Brick Breaker game and make it as "juicy" as possible

 ## Implementation
-Which features you included
+-I added a background to the game (+1)

 ## References

 ## Future Development

-## Created by
+## Created by Sam Black